philemonnwanne/altschool-cloud-exercises/Month-01 Week-04/Exercise-03/Exercise-03.md

 ### To carry out this task I took the following steps;

 - Switched from `root` to the admin-user `(admin-staff)` using the command `sudo su`
-- I try to confirm if I am the curren tuser by running the commands:
+- I tried to confirm if I was the current user by running the command:

 `whoami` -- To confirm the current logged in user (the user in the admin group.)